alphagov/govwifi-dev-docs/source/documentation/gds_on_site_backups.md

 `/root/Scripts/govwifi-backup.sh`

+**Rotating our bastion server will cause these backups to fail with the following error**

+*WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!*

-You can ssh into this server:
+You can fix this by removing the entry from the `/root/.ssh/known_hosts` file.

-`ssh -i ~/.ssh/bob -vvvv bob@ah-govwf-d-01.dmz.gds`
+## SSH access requirements
+### VPN

 You need to be on a GovWifi specific VPN to gain access to this server.
+To get on this VPN, you will need to open a support request on the GDS helpdesk.

+### User Account

 Please speak to the RE-D team to get you set up on this.

+You will need someone with SSH access to set up your user account on the server:

+`useradd -m -G sudo USERNAME`

+You should now be able to ssh into this server:

+`ssh -i ~/.ssh/bob -vvvv bob@ah-govwf-d-01.dmz.gds`

+## Notifications

 To get notifications about these backups, please subscribe to the `GovWifi-DevOps` Google Group.

-## Caveat

-Rotating a bastion server requires that you remove it from the `known_hosts` file on this build server.

-`/root/.ssh/known_hosts`